vishnuabhi4/Data-Structure-JS/Array/exercise.md

     for (let index = 0; index < nums.length; index++) {/* Time O(N) */
         const valMinusTar = target - nums[index];
         const sumIndex = map.get(valMinusTar);
-        // Retrieve the index of the valMinusTar from the map
+        // Retrieve the index of the valMinusTar from the "map" which is created in twoSum function (only if there is one)

         const isTarget = map.has(valMinusTar) && (map.get(valMinusTar) !== index)
         // Check if the complement exists in the map and is not the same index as the current number